linajandren/2021-10-13-stockholmtrio-online/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/intro.html %}
 {% endif %}
+This workshop is offered jointly by the University Libraries at Karolinska Institute, Kungliga Tekniska Högskolan and Stockholm University.

 {% if site.pilot %}
 This is a pilot workshop, testing out a lesson that is still under development.
 The lesson authors would appreciate any feedback you can give them about the lesson content and suggestions for how it could be further improved.